arcticoder/su2-3nj-closedform/README.md

 This repository contains a mathematical physics paper on a new closed-form expression for SU(2) 3nj recoupling coefficients.

+**View the paper online: [https://arcticoder.github.io/su2-3nj-closedform/](https://arcticoder.github.io/su2-3nj-closedform/)**

 ## Abstract

 We present a fully closed-form expression for the SU(2) 3nj recoupling coefficients associated to any trivalent graph.
-By cutting each edge of the coupling graph and computing matching numbers on the resulting components, one obtains for each edge a ratio ρ_e.
-The general 3nj symbol is then given as a product of hypergeometric factors:
+By cutting each edge of the coupling graph and computing matching numbers on the resulting components, one obtains for each edge a ratio.
+The general 3nj symbol is then given as a product of hypergeometric factors (see the paper for the complete mathematical expression).

-{3nj}({j_e}) = ∏_{e∈E} 1/(2j_e)! · ₂F₁(-2j_e,½;1;-ρ_e)

 ## Repository Structure

-- `index.md` - Abstract and paper summary (Jekyll front page)
+- `index.md` - Complete paper with abstract and all sections (Jekyll front page)
-- `full-paper.html` - Complete HTML version of the paper with MathJax
 - `A Closed-Form Hypergeometric Product Formula for General SU(2) 3nj Recoupling Coefficients.tex` - Original LaTeX source
 - `A Closed-Form Hypergeometric Product Formula for General SU(2) 3nj Recoupling Coefficients.pdf` - PDF version of the paper